 When you think of winter, what comes to mind?
 We’ll bet it’s more of a ‘Netflix and takeaway’ vibe than it is a ‘let’s get outdoors’ one.
 But with our new range of winter active trips, we’re here to convince you that hiking isn’t just for the summertime.

 Ah, winter.
 A season like no other, especially in nature.
 Sure, it can be harsh – low temperatures, freezing winds and snowstorms – but it can also be pure magic.
 Think crisp air.
 Clear mountain views.
 Snow crunching underfoot on the forest floor.
 And the best way to experience all that winter nature has to offer is to be in it.

-That’s why Intrepid has launched a new range of Winter Hiking and Snowshoeing tours ahead of the northern hemisphere’s chilly season.
+Check out our range of Winter Hiking and Snowshoeing tours ahead of the northern hemisphere’s chilly season.

 Why we love winter hiking

 Hiking in winter brings a whole host of benefits that you simply don’t get with a summer sojourn.
 For starters, you get to see iconic scenery in a completely new light.
 “One of the benefits of hiking in winter is gaining a different perspective – even on a familiar trail,” says Radek Nowak, Intrepid’s Walking & Trekking Product Manager and expert in all activities that involve walking in the great outdoors.

 Plus, not many hikers are willing to conquer the trails in the depths of winter.
 The advantages of this are two-fold: no crowds means there’s guaranteed to be plenty of elbow room on your walks (and no lines for photo ops!), and you also get extra bragging rights for taking the harder, less-travelled road.

 We’ll bring the expertise, you just bring yourself